NUU-Solutions/CUU/README.md

 I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
 So, I finally decided to roll my own, making use of crucial C++11/C++17 features.
 This is the result.

 **The focus is on simplicity, usability and more simplicity!**

+## Formats
+Supported formats are: Text, Binary, JSON and XML.
+With minimal effort you can create your own custom format.

 ## Example
 Consider the following Order and Customer classes